Math and English Language Development for English Learners (Project MELD)

-The practitioner manual, Project MELD: Mathematics and English Language Development for English, displays and describes the instructional materials and methods used in MELD.
+The practitioner manual, Project MELD: Mathematics and English Language Development for English (PDF), displays and describes the instructional materials and methods used in MELD.
 Materials include digital teaching cards, teacher guides, student guides and handouts, unit glossaries, supplemental resources, and mini-lessons.
 The manual also explains how MELD engages students in disciplinary practices; develops ELs’ foundational conceptual knowledge and skills required for grade-level mathematics, involves students in productive discourse and interactions with others; uses multiple registers and modalities; and leverages home-language resources.

 - Appendix A displays a MELD lesson consisting of digital teaching slides.
 Each digital teaching slide is accompanied by guidance for teachers and activities for students.

 - Appendix B displays three lessons teachers can use to support students in engaging in academic conversations with classmates, and in using cognates knowledge and knowledge of prefixes and suffixes to uncover the meanings of unknown words.

 Findings indicated that both ELLs and English-proficient students who received MELD supplemental instruction outperformed students in the control group in math and academic language associated with math.

 The development and pilot testing of MELD materials and methods was supported through a grant from the United States Department of Education (Project MELD R305A140199).